Ad targeting can seem a bit overwhelming at times with the vast amount of possibilities to target your customers.

 Event based audiences can be used to remarket or nurture users who have taken an action but maybe not yet made a final conversion..
 Event audiences are captured by the Facebook pixel based on actions taken on your site.

 For an e-commerce advertiser, add to cart, initiate check out, and purchase events can help you reach customers with high intent and encourage a purchase, or even remarket purchasers in an effort to cross-sell, up-sell, or encourage brand loyalty.
-For a lead generation advertiser, different stages of an application process can be made events and targeted in order to encourage application completion or enrolment.
+For a lead generation advertiser, different stages of an application process can be made events and targeted in order to encourage application completion or enrollment.

 5. Trim the fat with audience exclusions